-E-government is defined by the European Union (EU) Commission as the use of information and communication technologies in public administrations combined with organizational change and new skills in order to improve public services and democratic processes and strengthen support to public policies [1].
-Interaction between e-services; provided by the government to stakeholders; may be classified into four key models, depending on who is These models are: government-to-citizen involved.
-(G2C), government-to-employees government-to-government (G2G) and government-tobusiness (G2B) [2][3].
+E-government is defined by the European Union (EU) Commission as the use of information and communication technologies in public administrations combined with organizational change and new skills in order to improve public services and democratic processes and strengthen support to public policies [5].
+Interaction between e-services; provided by the government to stakeholders; may be classified into four key models, depending on who is involved.
+These models are: government-to-citizen /customer (G2C), government-to-employees (G2E), government-to-government (G2G) and government-tobusiness (G2B) [6][7].
 The goal is to improve public services and streamline business processes to support public policies.
-Through e-government methods, civil service authorities may offer easier access to public information, upgrade operations to facilitate citizen interaction, increase productivity and competitiveness, combat corruption, facilitate decision-making and promote active participation of citizens, by empowering them.
+Through e-government methods, civil service authorities may offer easier access to public information, upgrade operations to facilitate citizen interaction, increase productivity and competitiveness, increase transparency and accountability, combat corruption, facilitate decision-making and promote active participation of citizens, by empowering them.
 In order to achieve this, the supply management of goods and services must be improved.
-The implementation of an e-government project can have many benefits, despite the high risk of the project failing due to various factors, such as user resistance to change and their insufficient expertise [4]-[6].
+The implementation of an e-government project can have many benefits, despite the high risk of the project failing due to various factors, such as user resistance to change and their insufficient expertise [8]-[10].

 For successful implementation of the e-government services and applications, criteria - such as time, cost, quality, satisfaction of e-government stakeholders and fulfillment of functional requirements - are deemed critical.
 E-government success means successful ICT implementation in government units in order to rebuild government processes and provide e-government services.
+It also means effective and efficient use of e-government by all government stakeholders (citizens, businesses and other government agencies) [11].
+Citizens are the primary stakeholders and the main beneficiaries and they all are not same.
+To attract citizen interest, trust and aptitude towards using websites, the government needs to add value to the service delivery mechanism.
+On the other hand, it also needs to take a forward step by letting and allowing citizens to participate in the decision-making process, as this would help in building trust between both stakeholders [12].

-It also means effective and efficient use of e-government by all government stakeholders (citizens, businesses and other government agencies) [7].
-User acceptance is one of the main issues involved in e-government projects; however, other issues (such as reengineering of work processes, policy changes and management commitment) need also be considered.
+User acceptance is one of the main issues involved in egovernment projects; however, other issues (such as reengineering of work processes, policy changes and management commitment) need also be considered.
 In addition, convenience, citizen empowerment, exclusivity, choice and cost saving are parameters of utmost importance and relevance for web-based services.

 From a citizen's perspective, availability and accessibility are the two critical requirements that must be met for adopting an e-government project.
 Services must be delivered to them in the easiest and fastest way and be available 24/7.
-This enables citizens to process transactions at any time, even outside government office hours [8].
+This enables citizens to process transactions at any time, even outside government office hours [13].
+It is also important for the user that the e-services offered are more user-friendly and less expensive for the taxpayer.